Character Search

 Aunt May is really unforgiving about Peter's lapse...

-...but i really don't how she expects him to tail Nathan.
+...but i really don't see how she expects him to tail Nathan.
 She doesn't know that Peter's a super-hero.

 Stan Lee never made it look this forced.

-Marsdale Manslaughter had me thinking about sports in a world of super-powered people again; something that i guess is answered by the Unlimited Class Wrestling Federation in the Thing title.
+Manslaughter Marsdale had me thinking about sports in a world of super-powered people again; something that i guess is answered by the Unlimited Class Wrestling Federation in the Thing title.

 In the category of unadulterated insanity, there's whatever Mary Jane is wearing this issue.